There are many differences between a Meeting and a Live Event in Microsoft Teams.

 - Producers: Act as hosts of the live event, can control what the attendee sees displayed.

 - Presenters: Responsible for presenting the audio or video, as well as moderating the question and answer section.

 - Attendees: The viewers, do not have any responsibilities other then watching.

 - Some situations where a Live Event can be used include webinars, town halls, and a product launch.

-- Some situations where a Meeting can be used include company meeting, school class, and a meeting with a potential customer.
+- Some situations where a Meeting can be used include a team or group meeting, school class, or a consultation.